Being Client-focused in the Construction Industry Safety Talk

 Approaching work in this manner not only means that there are fewer injuries and property damage incidents on the job as a whole, but each individual worker also can reap the benefits of additional work.

 Approach your work in a manner that maintains the best interests of your company as well as the client.
 Being client-focused goes a long way in creating a safe and productive workplace which can lead to the company you work for landing more projects that will keep you working.
-Thinking of how your actions impacts others is often a great path to producing work that benefits yourself as well in the long run.
+Thinking of how your actions impact others is often a great path to producing work that benefits yourself as well in the long run.

 1. What are some specific actions we can take that maintain the client’s best interests here?